 Information on how to carry out workplace inspections

-An inspection helps you identify hazards and decide what measures to take before they lead to an accident or incident.
+An inspection helps you identify hazards or processes that are not working efficiently and decide what measures to take before they lead to an accident or incident.

 There are various ways to carry out inspections.
 You and the person/people you are carrying out the inspection with, should agree beforehand on the best way for your workplace.